enso-org/enso/docs/distribution/launcher-cli.md

 Running on: OpenJDK 64-Bit Server VM, GraalVM Community, JDK 11.0.7+10-jvmci-20.1-b02
             Linux 4.15.0-108-generic (amd64)
 ```

+Besides `enso version`, `enso --version` is also supported and yields the same
+result.

 ### `help`
 Print this summary of available command and their usage.